 Step 6: Cut Tiles With a Tile Cutter or Wet Saw

 Cut notches and curved shapes with tile nippers, which look like large toe-nail clippers with handles.
 Nip incrementally in small bits until you get the shape you need.
-It's OK if the edges aren't completely smooth because the grout will hide them.
+If necessary, you can smooth the cut edge with a carbide file.

 Step 7: Grout the Tiles